 2. Cold showers improve the immune system

-A study conducted in 1993 by the Thombosis Research Institute in England discovered that study participants who took a daily cold shower had a large increase in the number of illness-fighting white blood cells in comparison to their study counterparts who only took hot showers.
+A study conducted in 1993 by the Thombosis Research Institute in England discovered the participants who took a daily cold shower had a large increase in the number of illness-fighting white blood cells in comparison to their study counterparts who only took hot showers.

 Researchers suspect that the increase in immune system function comes about as a response to an increased metabolic rate.